alasdairforsythe/tokenmonster/README.md

 I also believe that TokenMonster vocabularies will improve the comprehension of Large Language Models.
 For more details see [The Philosophy of Tokenization](#the-philosophy-of-tokenization).

 ## Features
-- Outperforms other tokenization algorithms ([benchmark](./benchmark))
+- Outperforms other tokenization algorithms in every area ([benchmark](./benchmark))
-- Longer text generation at faster speed
-- Selects the optimal vocabulary
+- Selects the optimal vocabulary from a raw text file
-- Ungreedy
+- 5 optimization modes to choose from: `unfiltered`, `clean`, `balanced`, `consistent`, `strict`
+- Ungreedy, can score and follow 6 parallel branches faster than other algorithms can follow one
+- Faster than other tokenization algorithms ([benchmark](./benchmark))
 - Supports UTF-8, UTF-16 and binary
 - Successfully identifies words, subwords, common phrases and figures of speech by itself
 - Works with HTML tags, sequential spaces, tabs, etc. without wasting context
+- Can be trained on any language
-- Averages 5.5 characters per token
+- Can achieve 7 characters per token
+- Vocabulary files can be modified and resized even after training
+- Special tokens can be added at any time
 - No GPU needed

 ## Table of Contents